 Consider then, the value of your data and the risk of that data being held on old, unsupported software.

 Learn more about the dangers of unsupported software.

-Cloud security is predicated on ensuring that only authorized people can access and use your data, keeping it safe and protected while it’s being stored.
+Cloud security is predicated on ensuring that only authorised people can access and use your data, keeping it safe and protected while it’s being stored.
 The methods of achieving this include encryption, regular backups (ensuring it can be restored), and other security measures, including secure access controls requiring some form of authentication.

-While normal best practice points to cloud storage over on-site storage, it is also important for organizations to implement their own robust security measures, policies and procedures, as well as providing regular training on data security for staff.
+While normal best practice points to cloud storage over on-site storage, it is also important for organisations to implement their own robust security measures, policies and procedures, as well as providing regular training on data security for staff.